GeoNet/Actions/README.md

 STATUS: stable

-Ensure that the table of contents is updated in README.md, when titles are added/changed/removed.
+Ensure that the table of contents is updated in README.md, when sections and titles are modified

 ```yaml
 name: presubmit README table of contents